birddevelper/MockiMouse/Readme.md

        response: goodbye
 ```

-Add unlimited scenarios for each endpoint and set conditions for scenarios.
+Add unlimited scenarios for each endpoint and set multiple conditions for a scenario to trigger.
 For example for a login endpoint you can set two scenarios first for valid username and password and another scenario for invalid username and password :

 ```yaml